Login Register

 Spheres of a small to large size, that are consistent & fairly even in shape, size & placement produce better quality opal

-Spheres that are too small, inconsistent in size, shape & placement will produce lower grade – potch quality opal
+Spheres that are too small, inconsistent in size, shape & placement will produce commercial, lower grade – potch quality opal

 It is then the diffraction of light bouncing off & through the spheres & gaps between that determine the overall quality; colour/s, patterns, depth, intensity.